Definitions, Methods, & Sources

 Introduction

 The Water Conflict Chronology was developed and has been maintained by the Pacific Institute for over three decades.
-Additions, modifications, and updates to the Chronology are posted periodically, with major revisions in 2018, 2019, and 2022.
-In 2023, more than 350 new entries were added to the database.
+Additions, modifications, and updates to the Chronology are posted periodically, with major revisions in 2018, 2019, 2022, and 2023.
+In 2024, more than 300 new entries were added to the database including events through the end of 2023.
 The methods described below refer to the process used for these updates.
 Additions to the database are enabled by reviewing and integrating information from media reports, conflict studies, and free, publicly available databases that track violence and conflict around the world.
 The databases that were used are listed in the Sources section below.

 Basis or Form of Conflict Update